thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/machine_setup/mac.md

 git config --global core.autocrlf input
 ```

+You can verify your git configuration by running: `git config --list | cat`.
+The values which you had keyed in earlier should be listed.

 You can read more about what these commands are doing here: https://help.github.com/categories/setup/

 ## Node